Re-calibrated against the latest models, every quarter

 Good engineers were never the ones who typed the fastest.

-Interviews rewarded speed, recall, and a tolerance for unpaid take-homes — none of it the actual job, and all of it now free from a model.
+Interviews rewarded speed, recall, and a tolerance for unpaid take-homes.
+None of it was the job, and all of it is now free from a model.

-What moves your roadmap is judgment: knowing what's worth building, and noticing when a confident answer is quietly wrong.
-AI doesn't have that.
+Judgment is what moves your roadmap: knowing what's worth building, and catching the confident answer that's wrong.
+AI doesn't have judgment.
 It borrows yours.

 Find the cracked ones.